samlobel/wgan-gp/README.md

 ### NOTES:
 * Something to think about is: I've heard multivariate gaussians are really just like the edge of a sphere, versus the inside, because of how much more area is enclosed in the outer part.
 Does that have any effect here?
 * Any interesting was to make the noise smooth?
 I think the easiest one and the one I should start with is just clipping.

+## TO DO:
+* Add more plots to MNIST
+* Make non-noise-morphed version toggleable by ENVs.